kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms_aux.md

 \linenumbers

+## Supplementary Figures

 \begin{figure}[H]
 \centering
 \includegraphics[width=6.5in]{./99_figures/Aux_Figures/01_Spawn_Torgegram.pdf}
 \caption{Torgegram describing autocorrelation in spawn timing among flow connected and unconnected locations in the Fraser River basin where lower semivariance indicates lower autocorrelation.
-The size of the circles are proportional to the number of pairs binned in the given stream distance [@Ver:2014].}
+The size of the circles are proportional to the number of pairs binned in the given stream distance (Hoef et al. 2014).}
 \label{fig:torg}
 \end{figure}